-Parties who conduct security research and vulnerability disclosure activities in accordance with this Vulnerability Disclosure Policy must do no harm, including without limitation:
+Parties who conduct security research and vulnerability disclosure activities under this policy must not harm, including without limitation:

-- Exploiting any security vulnerability beyond the minimal amount of testing required to demonstrate that a potential vulnerability exists.
+- Exploiting any security vulnerability beyond the minimal testing required to demonstrate that a potential vulnerability exists.
 Do not use an exploit to compromise or exfiltrate data, establish persistent command line access, or use the exploit to pivot to other systems or services.

 - Intentionally accessing, modifying, or deleting the content of any communications, data, or information transiting or stored on our systems or services.

-- Compromising the privacy or safety of our employees, our clients, or any third parties.
+- Compromising the privacy or safety of our employees, clients, or any third parties.

-- Intentionally compromising the intellectual property or other interests of IEM, our employees, our clients, or any third parties.
+- Intentionally compromising the intellectual property or other interests of IEM, our employees, clients, or any third parties.

-- Testing in a manner that would result in the sending unsolicited or unauthorized junk mail, spam, pyramid schemes, or other forms of unsolicited messages.
+- Testing in a manner that would result in the sending of unsolicited or unauthorized junk mail, spam, pyramid schemes, or other forms of unsolicited messages.

 - Testing in a manner that would degrade, disrupt, or damage the operation of any systems or services, including, without limitation, executing or attempting to execute a denial of service attack.

-Reporting parties may submit a report via e-mail to firstname.lastname@example.org.
-The report must include:
+Reporting parties may submit a report via e-mail to email@example.com.
+The report must include the following: